Midland High School (Midland, Michigan)

 Midland High School is a public, magnet high school located in Midland, Michigan.
 It is the older of two high schools in the Midland Public Schools district, and a member of the Saginaw Valley High School Association.

 Academics

 IB Diploma

 Midland participate in the International Baccalaureate Diploma Programme.

 Athletics

 The Chemics currently compete in the Saginaw Valley League.

 Midland High School Gymnasium was used as the home arena by the Flint Dow A.C.'s professional basketball team during the 1947–48 season.
 They played in the National Basketball League, the major pro league of the era before it merged with the BAA to form the modern NBA.

+Demographics

+The demographic breakdown of the 1,156 students enrolled in 2022-23 was: